sendwithus/jobs/senior-frontend-engineer.md

 __What do we offer?__

 * Competitive salary + equity + benefits.
+* Flexible work hours
 * Be challenged and rewarded as you lead all aspects of frontend development.
 * Rapid professional growth.
-* Work with an amazing team of like minded hackers/nerds.
+* Work with an amazing team of like minded developers.
 * Interact with our customers to solve real problems, create powerful features, and build beautiful UI.
 * Take part in our annual company retreat (Whistler Party June 2015!).